hassaanbz123/for-md/Report_for_project.md

 ## Dependencies of System

--  os
+- os: For accessing files and data from internal storage
-- pandas
+- pandas: For accessing and manipulating data sheets
-- numpy
+- numpy: For working on arrays
-- tkinter
+- tkinter: For building the GUI
-- functools
+- functools: For manipulating functions that operate on other functions
-- pyresparser
+- pyresparser: For extracting information from resume
-- sklearn
+- sklearn: Classification/Regression/Clustering Algorithms.
+It helps the model to learn on various characteristics using logical reg
 - nltk
 - scaPy